 Hydrographic Water Transfer Printing is a surface decoration technology that uses a specialized film printed with designs to decorate various components and materials through the medium of water.

-A primary difference of powder coating system versus hydrographic water dipping is that the hydrographic method is 5 to 10 times more expensive than your average powder coating cost.
-Hydrographic film is about $1.50-$2 psf, whereas Decoral powder coating film is about $.15-.90 psf.
+A primary difference compared to hydrographic water dipping is that the hydrographic method is 5 to 10 times more expensive than your average powder coating cost.
+Hydrographic film is about $1.50-$2 psf, whereas Decoral film is about $.15-.90 psf.
 This is a major cost difference.

 Powder coating is the youngest of the surface finishing techniques in common use today, used first in the 1960’s.
 It has evolved into the most advanced, practical and cost effective method of effectively decorating surfaces.
-For example, wood grain powder coating uses an automatic powder coating machine and offers the ability to embed the wood finish powder coating design on any material.
+For example, for faux wood grain, an automatic powder coating machine is utilized and offers the ability to embed the wood finish powder coating design on any material.

-Check out Decoral Systems powder coating turnkey plants for turnkey solutions to all your custom powder coating needs.
+Check out Decoral Systems' turnkey plants for turnkey solutions to all your custom powder coating needs.